-I have an affinity for maps--they build curiosity, are a handy tool for documentation, and have the power to reveal new perspectives of familiar places.
+I have a strong affinity for maps--they build curiosity, are a handy tool for documentation and self expression, and have the power to reveal new perspectives of familiar places.

 Along with the idea of exploration/curiosity/discovery, realizing my own perception of Austin (and other cities) was limited, I became interested in finding ways to see Austin from multiple viewpoints.
 I saw maps as an effective tool to capture these subjective, often hidden intangible perceptions/lived experiences.
 That led to the concept of Austin’s Atlas, and the compendium of hand drawn maps I would slowly collect over time.

 And...I love to make maps.
 This grew out of my appreciation of reading/using them, the desire to create something functional/usable, and an inherent compulsion to record my surroundings.
 This affinity was spurred on by East Austin’s gentrification and rapid transformation that I'd witnessed/felt over the past 15 years.
 The proliferating demolitions will never cease to be disturbing and disorienting.
 Realizing that both our individual sense of “place” and the objective physical places that surround us were all ephemeral and transitory nudged me to make attempts at documenting them before they were gone.